dmbrownlee/demo/networkplus/labfiles/lab15-3/README.md

 	b. this will disappear after reboot if you want this configuration to stick so that the router works on reboot, run `echo net.ipv4.ip_forward=1 >> /usr/lib/sysctl.d/50-defualt.conf`
 		i. now we will want to reboot. ii. after reboot if we run `/sbin/sysctl net.ipv4.ip_forward` we should see the output of `net.ipv4.ip_forward=1`

-## Firewalls
-There still some configuration left.
-We might have been able to enbale port forwarding, but our security system seems to be blocking us so our client will still be unable to see or talk to the server

-Security, we will have to open up some holes in our systems to allow this information to flow freely, that being said, this is only for learning purposes, anything you do on your own home network you perform at your own risk.
-I encourage you to make these changes on virtual machines and then destroy machines whenever you are done experementing.
-Dont open up more holes in your system than what is necessary.
-Otherwise you open yourself up to secuirty vulnerabilities.

-I found that I had to poke holes in both the router and in the server with the following commands

-		firewall-cmd --direct --permanent --add-rule ipv4 nat POSTROUTING 0 -o ext1 -j MASQUERADE;

-		firewall-cmd --direct --permanent --add-rule ipv4 filter FORWARD 0 -i int1 -o ext1 -j ACCEPT;

-		firewall-cmd --direct --permanent --add-rule ipv4 filter FORWARD 0 -i ext1 -o int1 -m state --state RELATED,ESTABLISHED -j ACCEPT;

-		reboot

-That was a lot, and don't feel down if some of this is not clear, there was a lot of linux related knowledge in there and this is a networking course, not linux.
-BUT, if you made it through congrats!